 In January 2018, on their regular every-fourth-year scriptural study schedule, adult members of The Church of Jesus Christ of Latter-day Saints once again embarked on a year-long study of the Old Testament in their weekly Sunday School Gospel Doctrine class.
-To enhance your study and make it more meaningful, How Often Would I Have Gathered You, a book of 229 stories from the Old Testament written especially for adults and young adults, is recommended as the ideal study aid.
+To enhance your study and make it more meaningful, How Often Would I Have Gathered You, a book of 229 stories from the Old Testament written especially for adult and young adult Latter-day Saints, is recommended as the ideal study aid.
 This is true for the following reasons:

-- The book of 229 stories is more comprehensive than any other book of Old Testament/Bible stories that we know of.
-It includes many wonderful, rarely-told and little-known stories.
+- This book of 229 stories is more comprehensive than any other book of Old Testament/Bible stories that we know of.
+In addition to the stories that you knew and loved as a child, it includes many wonderful, rarely-told and little-known stories.

 - The stories in How Often Would I Have Gathered You are written specifically for Latter-day Saint adults (Note, however, that though the stories are written for adults, they are also a valuable aid for parents who want to teach their children the stories of the Old Testament.)